Merman (album)

-Merman is a 1996 album by Emilíana Torrini.
-It includes covers of Tom Waits' "I Hope That I Don't Fall in Love With You" and The Velvet Underground's "Stephanie Says".
-It was the highest selling album in Iceland in 1996.
+Merman is the second album by Icelandic singer-songwriter Emilíana Torrini, released in 1996.
+It includes covers of Tom Waits' "I Hope That I Don't Fall in Love with You" and The Velvet Underground's "Stephanie Says".
+It was the highest selling album in Iceland in 1996, selling over 11,677 copies in the country.
 It was co-produced and co-written by Jón Ólafsson.
 The song "The Boy Who Giggled So Sweet" was nominated as the song of the year at the Icelandic Music Awards.

 Track listing

 All songs written by Emilíana Torrini and Jón Ólafsson unless otherwise noted.